-A defendant may waive his or her presence at the final pretrial conference.
-A waiver must be in writing, signed by the defendant and submitted to the court not later than the beginning of the conference.
+A defendant may waive his or her presence at the final pretrial conference by submitting a signed waiver to the court.
 It is not necessary that the attorney actually trying the case attend the final pretrial conference, but trial counsel are bound by representations and decisions made at the conference in their absence.